 The original Conservation Rooflight® remains unsurpassed in high spec design with a traditional look.
 It combines modern thermal efficiency with all the authentic design features to retain the character and value of any heritage or listed property, meeting all current building regulations.
-The Conservation Rooflight® is frequently featured on award-winning landmark buildings and is used by the National Trust & English Heritage.
+The Conservation Rooflight® is frequently featured on award-winning landmark buildings and is used on a number of National Trust & English Heritage properties.

 Wide range of stock items available.
 Ask about our Made to Measure service.

 Designed to faithfully replicate the Victorian cast iron roof window whilst benefiting from the latest technological advances in thermal performance.
 Its design retains the character and value of any heritage building or Listed property.